Medical Specialties in Korean Medicine

 Struggling to find the right doctor, clinic, or hospital for your medical needs?
 Understanding the role of specialists in Korean health care may help you get closer to your goal.
 Keep reading to learn what specialties may exist in the Korean medical system.

-Korean Health Care Founded on Specialists
+Korean Health Care is Founded on Specialists

 Korea’s healthcare system relies heavily on specialists rather than generalists.
 This is distinct from many Western healthcare systems that prioritize primary care through general practitioners (GPs).
 In Korea, for example, patients can typically visit specialists directly without needing a referral from a GP.
 Again, this contrasts heavily with countries like the UK or Canada, where generalists often serve as gatekeepers to more specialized care.